 If there are any details that require discussion regarding your cervical smear test result, Dr Penman will ring you and discuss the findings with you and invite you back for a follow-up consultation where he can discuss them further and recommend any further treatment if this is necessary.

 Approximately 1 in 20 cervical screening tests show cervical changes.
 The majority will not lead to cancer as the cells will return to normal over time.
 However, in some cases, the cells will remain abnormal and require treatment to ensure that they do not become cancerous.
 Should your test show abnormal results, Dr Penman will advise you and arrange further treatment if required.

-- Please make sure that you are not menstruating when you come for your appointment as this makes the collection of cells from the cervix impossible.
+PLEASE NOTE: Please make sure that you are not on your period when you come for your smear test as this makes the collection of cells from the cervix impossible.